halcy/Mastodon.py/docs/index.rst

         'endorsed': # Boolean denoting wheter the specified user is being endorsed / featured by the
                     # logged-in user
-        'note': # A free text note the logged in user has created for this account (not publicly visible) }
+        'note': # A free text note the logged in user has created for this account (not publicly visible) 'notifying' # Boolean denoting whether the logged-in user has requested to get notified every time the followed user posts
+    }

 Filter dicts